d-khan/Python-exercise/Variables.md

 ## Objective

-1. Understand how Python uses literals.
+1. Understand how to define variables in Python.
-2. Differentiate Integer, Float, Boolean and String data types.
+2. Gain a clear understanding of how the Python interpreter allocates memory addresses to variables.
-3. Understanding how arithmetic operations are performed and recognizing the precedence of operators.
+3. Skilled in troubleshooting techniques.

 ## Prerequisite